sparkflows/sparkflows-docs/docs/faq/installation.rst

-How can I log into Fire Insights after Installation?
+How can I log into Sparkflows after Installation?
 ============

-The out of the box installation of Fire Insights comes with 2 users:
+The out of the box installation of Sparkflows comes with 2 users:

   * Username : admin   Password : admin
   * Username : test   Password : test